simgrid/simgrid/docs/source/Models.rst

 The TCP models
 **************

-SimGrid provides several network performance models which compute the time taken by each communication in isolation.
+SimGrid provides several network performance models that compute the time taken by each communication in isolation.
 **CM02** is the simplest one.
 It captures TCP windowing effects, but does not introduce any correction factors.
-This model should be used if you prefer understandable results over realistic ones. **LV08** (the default model) uses constant factors that are intended to capture common effects such as slow-start, the fact that TCP headers reduce the *effective* bandwidth, or TCP's ACK messages. **SMPI** uses more advanced factors that also capture the MPI-specific effects such as the switch between the eager vs. rendez-vous communication modes.
-You can :ref:`choose the model <options_model_select>` on command line, and these models can be :ref:`further configured <options_model>`.
+This model should be used if you prefer human-understandable results over realistic ones. **LV08** (the default model) uses constant factors that are intended to capture common effects such as slow-start, the fact that TCP headers reduce the *effective* bandwidth, or TCP's ACK messages. **SMPI** uses more advanced factors that also capture the MPI-specific effects such as the switch between the eager vs. rendez-vous communication modes.
+You can :ref:`choose the model <options_model_select>` on via command-line arguments, and each model can be :ref:`further configured <options_model>`.

-The LMM solver is then used as described above to compute the effect of contention on the communication time that is computed by the TCP model.
-For sake of realism, the sharing on saturated links is not necessarily a fair sharing (unless when ``weight-S=0``, in which case the following mechanism is disabled).
+The LMM solver is then used as described above to compute the effect of contention on the communication time when using TCP.
+For the sake of realism, the sharing on saturated links is not necessarily a fair sharing (unless when ``weight-S=0``, in which case the following mechanism is disabled).
-Instead, flows receive an amount of bandwidth somehow inversely proportional to their round trip time.
-This is modeled in the LMM as a priority which depends on the :ref:`weight-S <cfg=network/weight-S>` parameter.
-More precisely, this priority is computed for each flow as :math:`\displaystyle\sum_{l\in links}\left(Lat(l)+\frac{weightS}{Bandwidth(l)}\right)`, i.e., as the sum of the latencies of all links traversed by the communication, plus the sum of `weight-S` over the bandwidth of each link on the path.
-Intuitively, this dependency on the bandwidth of the links somehow accounts for the protocol reactivity.
+Instead, flows receive an amount of bandwidth inversely proportional to their round trip time.
+This is modeled in the LMM as a priority that depends on the :ref:`weight-S <cfg=network/weight-S>` parameter.
+More precisely, this priority is computed for each flow as :math:`\displaystyle\sum_{l\in links}\left(Lat(l)+\frac{weightS}{Bandwidth(l)}\right)`, i.e., as the sum of the latencies of all links traversed by the communication, plus the sum of `weight-S` over the bandwidth of each link along the path.
+This dependency on the link bandwidths is for the model to account for the TCP protocol's reactivity.

-Regardless of the used TCP model, the latency is paid beforehand.
-It is as if the communication only starts after a little delay corresponding to the latency.
-During that time, the communication has no impact on the links (the other communications are not slowed down, because there is no contention yet).
+Regardless of the TCP model in used, the latency is paid beforehand.
+It is as if the communication only starts after a small delay that corresponds to the end-to-end latency.
+During that time, the communication has no impact on the links (i.e., the other communications are not slowed down, because there is no contention yet).

-In addition to these LMM-based models, you can use the :ref:`ns-3 simulator as a network model <models_ns3>`.
-It is much more detailed than the pure SimGrid models and thus slower, but it is easier to get more accurate results.
-Concerning the speed, both simulators are linear in the size of their input, but ns-3 has a much larger input in case of large steady communications.
-On the other hand, the SimGrid models must be carefully :ref:`calibrated <models_calibration>` if accuracy is really important to your study, while ns-3 models are less demanding with that regard.
+As an alternative to the above LMM-based models, it is possible to use the :ref:`ns-3 simulator as a network model <models_ns3>`. ns-3 performs a mushc more detailed, packet-level simulation than the above models.
+As a result is is much slower but will produce more accurate results.
+Both simulators have time complexity that is linear in the size of their input, but ns-3 has a much larger input in case of large communications because it considers individual network packets.
+However, the above SimGrid models must be carefully :ref:`calibrated <models_calibration>` if achieve very high accuracy is needed, while ns-3 is less demanding in this regard.

 .. _understanding_cm02: